GryllsAddons/ShaguTweaks-mods/README.md

 Adds square Tracking and Mail icons and repositions the PVP icon when using the square minimap module<br>
 Restyles the Zone Text, Clock, FPS and MS display<br>

-If you are using the [MinimapButtonBag](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW) addon it will reposition the button below the minimap or clock<br>
+If you are using the [MinimapButtonBag](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW) addon the MinimapButtonBag button will be repositioned below the minimap or clock<br>
-The button will be hidden unless you mouse over the button<br>
+The MinimapButtonBag button will be hidden unless you mouse over it<br>

 ### Preview:
 <img src="https://raw.githubusercontent.com/GryllsAddons/AddonPreviews/main/ShaguTweaks-Mods/ST_Restyle.png" width=20% height=20%/><br>